 The traditional account for the origin of the fire is that it was started by a cow kicking over a lantern in the barn owned by Patrick and Catherine O’Leary.
 Mrs. O’Leary and her cow were quickly vilified, but this was more a reflection of anti-immigrant sentiment at the time than a real cause.
 The city did absolve Mrs. O’Leary and her cow of any wrongdoing—in the 1990s!

-But out of this tragedy the city was built anew- wider streets, steel and brick buildings, and more green space.
+But out of this tragedy, the city was built anew with wider streets, steel and brick buildings, and more green space.
 Chicago architecture remains some of the best in the world.
 Beginning in the early 1880s, architectural pioneers of the Chicago School explored steel-frame construction and the use of large areas of plate glass.
 Chicago had some of the first modern skyscrapers.
 William LeBaron Jenney’s Home Insurance Building is often considered to be the first to use steel in its structural frame instead of cast iron.
 Frank Lloyd Wright’s Prairie School influenced both building and furnishing designs.
 Folks like George Fuller also helped shape architecture and design.
 Much of Chicago is in this late 19th century/early 20th century American Gothic style that was the definitive style for many buildings across the country.

-For more information on the United States, visit my country and city guide to US travel.
+For more information on the United States, visit my country and city guides to US travel.